Four Card Feature Selection with CSS Multi-Columns and Semantic HTML

 You’re doing fantastic!
 I hope these tips help you as you continue your coding journey.
 Stay curious and keep experimenting—every challenge is an opportunity to learn.
 Have fun, and keep coding with confidence! 🌟

-Marked as helpful0@JawadM2002Posted about 2 months ago@Stroudy Thank you so much for this tip, I will make sure to follow it, and thank you for the feedback :)
+Marked as helpful0@JawadM2002Posted 2 months ago@Stroudy Thank you so much for this tip, I will make sure to follow it, and thank you for the feedback :)

 1 -